Alok Vaid-Menon says their aunt, the renowned lesbian activist Urvashi Vaid, was their first “queer protector.”

 They appeared on “The Man Enough” podcast last year and discussed the problems with gender binary and how people can fight against it.
 The video went viral on social media.

-Gender nonbinary is one issue Alok addresses in their tour of live shows.
-Alok will perform in downtown Los Angeles at the Ace Theatre Wednesday.
+Gender nonbinary is one issue Alok Vaid-Menon addresses in their tour of live shows.
+They will perform in downtown Los Angeles at the Ace Theatre Wednesday.
 They will will take their tour to Europe in July, August, and October.

 Growing up in College Station, Texas, Alok was bullied for their race and gender expression, experiences they describe as “horrendous” and “arduous.”